This post contains affiliate links.

 Chinese Cabbage

 Flavor: Chinese cabbage has a mild, delicate flavor.
 The tender, pale green-to-white leaves have a crisp texture and a slightly sweet taste.
+The white parts are actually quite crunchy while the green part of the leaves are tender.

 Chinese Flat Cabbage